Villaz/vcycle/doc/source/configuration.rst

-In this configuration file, you need to see a couple of things:
+In this configuration file you need to see a couple of things:

 - The file must be in /etc/vcycle.conf
 - The user_data files are stored in /var/lib/vcycle/user_data/ with name TENANT:EXPERIMENT:QUEUE.